KatherineMichel/church-website-and-marketing-on-a-budget/changing_global_landscape.md

 Though there is an "upper bound" to area population, as Balaji Srinivasan points out, "when cloud formations take physical shape, neither their scale nor duration has an upper bound."

+## Power Laws
+* Moore's Law
+* The Law of Accelerating Returns
+* Network Effect

 As software and mobile "eat the world," and our lifestyles are reorganized, the winning organizations will be the ones that adapt the fastest and the best.

+### Untapped "Business" Opportunities
+* Decreasing importance of physical proximity
+* More channels (traditional and digital) than ever to reach people and more people than ever to reach
+* New and undiscovered ways to minister

 ## Competitor Idea Maze
 Any entity vying for attention is a competitor.
 Any entity occupying high value real estate on a home screen, or search result is a competitor.
 Any entity achieving a viral campaign over yours is a competitor.